Hugh Glass: Grizzly bear mauling

-Pursuit of Fitzgerald and Bridges
+Pursuit of Fitzgerald and "Bridges"

-After recovering from his wounds, Glass set out again to find Fitzgerald and "Bridges".
-He eventually traveled to Fort Henry on the Yellowstone River but found it deserted.
+After recovering from his wounds, Glass set out again to find John Fitzgerald and "Bridges".
+He eventually travelled to Fort Henry on the Yellowstone River but found it deserted.
 A note indicated that Andrew Henry and company had relocated to a new camp at the mouth of the Bighorn River.
 Arriving there, Glass found "Bridges", but apparently forgave him because of his youth, and then re-enlisted with Ashley's company.

 Glass later learned that Fitzgerald had joined the army and was stationed at Fort Atkinson in present-day Nebraska.
 Glass reportedly spared Fitzgerald's life because he would be killed by the army captain for killing a soldier of the United States Army.
 However, the captain asked Fitzgerald to return the stolen rifle to Glass, and before departing Glass warned Fitzgerald never to leave the army, or he would still kill him.
-According to Yount's story, Glass also obtained $300 as compensation.
+According to an account by Glass's friend George C. Yount, not published until 1923, Glass also obtained $300 as compensation.

 Further explorations for General Ashley in 1824

 In the period intervening, between finding "Bridges" and finding Fitzgerald, Glass and four others were dispatched in February 1824 with mail for Fort Atkinson.
 They traveled up the Powder River, then across to the Platte River.
-There they constructed skin boats and traveled down the Platte River to the lower end of the Black Hills.
+There they constructed bull skin boats and traveled down the Platte River to the lower end of the Black Hills.
 Glass and his party discovered a settlement of 38 lodges of Arikara.
 Their leader, who was known by Glass, declared the tribe to be friendly and invited them in so the men went ashore.
 While smoking with him in his lodge, Glass noticed their equipment being taken by the residents and realized it was a trap.
 The men quickly fled but two were killed by the pursuing war party.
-Glass managed to hide behind some rocks until the Arikara gave up their search, but was separated from the two other survivors.
+Glass managed to hide behind some rocks until the Arikara gave up their search but was separated from the two other survivors.
 He was relieved to find his knife and flint in his shot pouch and traveled to Fort Kiowa, surviving off the land.

 Glass returned to the frontier as a trapper and fur trader.
 He was later employed as a hunter for the U.S. Army garrison at Fort Union, near Williston, North Dakota.

 Death

-Glass was killed along with two of his fellow trappers in early 1833 on the Yellowstone River in an attack by the Arikara.
+Glass was killed along with two of his fellow trappers (Edward Rose and Hilain Menard) in early 1833 on the Yellowstone River in an attack by the Arikara.

-A monument to Glass now stands near the site of his mauling on the southern shore of the present-day Shadehill Reservoir in Perkins County, South Dakota, at the forks of the Grand River.
-Nearby, the Hugh Glass Lakeside Use Area is a free state-managed campground and picnic area.
+A monument to Glass was placed near the site of his mauling on the southern shore of the present-day Shadehill Reservoir in Perkins County, South Dakota, at the forks of the Grand River.
+The nearby Hugh Glass Lakeside Use Area is a free state-managed campground and picnic area.

-In the media
+In popular culture

-Glass' life has been recounted in numerous books and dramas.
+Glass's life has been recounted in numerous books and dramas.